Nils85/flighthub-evaluation/README.md

 ## Installation on a web server

-- Set up a server with Apache or Nginx + PHP
+- Set up a server with Apache or Nginx and PHP version 5.4 minimum
 - Install a database system like MySQL, Postgres, MS SQL Server, Oracle...
 - Enable the PDO driver for your database
 - Create manually the database that will be used by the project (without tables)
 - `git clone https://bitbucket.org/Nils85/trip-builder.git`
 - Modify the file "TripBuilder/Config.php" with your database parameters
-- Deploy the folder "www" to your web server directory (htdocs)
+- Deploy the folder "trip-builder/www" to your web server directory (htdocs)
 - Open a browser and go to the web directory of your web server

 ## Web services documentation